 A gap year can give you breathing space to think about what you really want, try new things and take stock.
-Considering your options with more experience under your belt – perhaps after traveling, volunteering or a few months of work, can help set you on a more fitting path than jumping in straight from A-levels.
-Allowing time to explore different opportunities, rather than hurrying into big decisions can really pay off in the long-term, and a gap year can be a lot of fun too.
+Considering your options with more experience under your belt – perhaps after traveling, volunteering or a few months of work – can help set you on a more fitting path than jumping in straight from A-levels.
+And a gap year can be a lot of fun too.

 Find out about retakes

 If you didn’t give your studies your best shot and feel you could do much better a second time round, then find out about retakes.
 You may be able to repeat a year at your existing school or college, or find this option is offered by other colleges in your area.
-It’s also worth looking into evening or remote learning courses where it’s often possible to combine your retakes with a part-time job or work experience, potentially giving you an advantage further down the line.
+Look into evening or remote learning courses – it’s often possible to combine your retakes with a part-time job or work experience, potentially giving you an advantage further down the line.

 Explore alternatives to university

-Many students choose to go to university as they’re unsure what else to do.
+Choosing university as you’re unsure what else to do?
 Schools and colleges are often geared up to help students apply to university but don’t always have the same level of support for other options.
-Exploring alternatives can take a little more detective work – take a look at Higher apprenticeships which offer a pathway to careers more traditionally followed by graduates and investigate general apprenticeships, other courses, training schemes and job vacancies.
-Speak to a careers adviser or check out sites such as Not Going to Uni for more information on different choices.
+Exploring alternatives can take a little more detective work.
+Take a look at higher apprenticeships and degree apprenticeships which offer pathways to careers more traditionally followed by graduates.
+And investigate other courses, training schemes and job vacancies.